Gibraltar International Airport: Kingsway

+Although the road across the runway remains in place, for exceptional, specific, or emergency use, it is not available for routine day-to-day use by private vehicular traffic.
+Pedestrians are not required to travel via the new tunnel, and can continue to cross the runway.

 New car parks

 A number of car parks are being built at Gibraltar International during its expansion, including a new 220-space, three-story car park located at the east of the new terminal.
 Another new car park is to be built by Eastern Beach, and two multi-storey facilities will also be built on Devil's Tower Road.

 Airlines and destinations

-The following airlines operate regular scheduled and charter flights at Gibraltar Airport:
+The following airlines operate regular scheduled flights at Gibraltar Airport: